Poker Basics, Poker Strategy

 Poker is a game of mathematics, regardless of what anyone will tell you, and pot odds are one of the most important concepts of poker rules and strategies.

-Many poker players learn how to calculate their odds of winning the pot early in their careers but never quite bother to learn about the pot odds and how they impact the plays they should make.
+Many poker players learn how to calculate their odds of winning the pot early in their careers, but often fail to learn about pot odds and how they impact the plays they should make.

 But, before we can get into any calculations or examples, let us first consider what pot odds are in the first place.